© Paul Wilson for Auckland Therapy Blog, 18 February 2019

 Now, this is clearly a very important question, but it’s far from a simple one, partly because it depends on what you mean by the term addiction.
 The word addiction is used in a number of different contexts and has multiple meanings.
 Over the next few blog posts, I’m going to explore each of those different meanings in relation to pornography.

 The medical definition of addiction

 In this post, I’m going to look at the medical or scientific definition.
 In that context, addiction is viewed as a brain disorder (i.e. a mental illness) which is characterized by compulsive engagement in rewarding stimuli despite adverse consequences.
-This is a neurobiological perspective in which the substance (or behaviour) causes actual changes in the wiring of the brain that make the illness increasingly worse over time.
+This is a neuro-biological perspective in which the substance (or behaviour) causes actual changes in the wiring of the brain that makes the illness increasingly worse over time.

 Is pornography neuro-biologically addictive?

 There are a number of groups that claim that pornography fits this medical definition of addiction, causing the same kinds of changes that a drug like cocaine does.
 They argue that pornography is thus a public health issue, not a free speech issue, and access needs to be curtailed accordingly.